erroronline1/caro/readme.md

 * suggest next form? (load with identify)

 #### todo purchase
-* split sql query for product search with or without vendor, not where vendor in (all) to possibly speed things up

 * order only assigned units selecteable?
 * general orders select workshop storage number
-* return button for received orders containing all relevant data
 * optional view prepared orders for other units
-* cancel order (with typeable cause)
 * order state (not deliverable, extended delivery period, delivery date changed, etc.) onchange message to unit
 * overview orders by commission/justification / vendor

 * batch identifier (product and delivery note number) for ordered items
 * vendor address, email, phone, customer id